gkopacz/CyberSec-HomeLab/Day04-Windows-Clients-Domain-Join-and-GPOs/README.md

 Domain Group Policy had overridden local Remote Desktop permissions.
 The new domain users were not members of the **Remote Desktop Users** group, and the “Allow log on through Remote Desktop Services” policy had not been updated.

-> 🧠 Lesson Learned: Even in a lab, GPOs can silently break usability features.
-Always test core functionality after a domain join and document necessary fixes.

 ### 🛠️ Resolution via Group Policy

 I created a dedicated GPO to restore Enhanced Session Mode behavior by explicitly allowing domain users to log on via RDP and re-enabling redirected session features.